sta-szek/pojo-tester/src/book/writing-tests/README.md

 ## Set fields for testing {#choosing-fields}

 Next step is `excluding` or `including` fields which should be tested.
-By default all fields are beeing tested.
+By default all the fields are tested.

-You can include or exclude fields using `pl.pojo.tester.api.FieldPredicate` which creates java 8 `Predicate` that accepts given fields names..
+You can include or exclude fields using `pl.pojo.tester.api.FieldPredicate` which creates Java 8 `Predicate` that accepts given field names.

 ### Include all fields (default behavior)